HOSHENKATZ/Ex/travel-tip-starter/README.md

 ## Description
 TravelTip is an app that keeps a list of favorite locations
+- modifyed and improved by Bar and Hoshen with hard work and countless hours
 ## Main Features
 - The app allows the user to keep and manage locations
 - The user can also search for an address and pan the map to that point